kevinrsebastian/AndroidBoilerplate/README.md

 Contains color and theme resources shared by modules that have layouts for Activities and Fragments.

+### Core Module

+Provides components and utilities commonly shared by other modules such as:
+* SharedPreferences

 ### Test Module

 The Test Module contains a collection of utilities to aid in testing such as assertions and data factories, as well as